 If the operating system allows, clear the swap file on shutdown.

-7.27 Sensitive information uncleared before use [XZK]
+7.27 Sensitive information not cleared before use [XZK]

 7.27.1 Description of application vulnerability

 The software does not fully clear previously used information in a data structure, file, or other resource, before making that resource available to another party that did not have access to the original information.